≡ Menu

 The formula for calulating Tesla’s gross profit per car is available here: gross profit per car.

-I have to restate again that the gross profit per vehicle calculated here comes from only automotive sales, excluding leasing, regulatory credits, services, and energy.
+The gross profit and gross margin per vehicle calculated here comes from only automotive sales, excluding leasing, regulatory credits, services, and energy.

 Back To Table Of Contents